galeo/transient-showcase/README.md

 ### Choices

 Choices can be set for an argument.
-The property API and `transient-define-argument` are equivalent for configuring choices.
+The property API and<code>transient-define-argument</code>are equivalent for configuring choices.
 You can either hard-code or generate choices.

 ```elisp